silverlunah/cms-starter/README.md

 ## Development (Local)

-Make sure mysql is running.
-You can run mysql docker daemon if you want.
+Make sure mysql is running and matching your .env.
+You can run mysql docker daemon if you want, just follow the docker setup below then close backend and frontend containers leaving mysql.

 ### Starting the frontend and backend projects